localyzer/pdf_rename_ai/README.md

 This script is intended to run on Windows platform because for all office related tasks like scanning we work on Windows.

+**Note:**  in latest versions of OpenAI, we could directly pass a pdf file.
+Instead, we chose to scan the pdf file first.
+We did that due to missing support of some models to process a pdf and to reduce overhead / cost.

 ## Installation